A settings migration inside Cisco Webex Control Hub. I owned the design across two product teams, from research through to the validated final flows.

 Learning curve anxiety

-Standalone Slido users were genuinely interested in the integration but worried about the learning curve of a new platform.
+Standalone Slido users were interested in the integration but worried about the learning curve.
 They needed reassurance that the migration would be guided, not abrupt.

 "If a Slido admin has full access in Control Hub, will that affect our other Webex settings too?"